MycroftAI/mycroft-skills-kit/README.md

 ## Features

  - Create a new skill
+ - Create intent tests for a skill
- - Upload a new skill
+ - Upload a skill
  - Upgrade an existing skill

 ## Install